 Start simply by transcribing and correcting any errors in Beey.
 Instructions on how to quickly transcribe a video in Beey can be found here.

 - Download your captions

-In Beey, click on the control panel’s menu (three vertical dots in a circle).
-Select Export subtitles, select the format srt (50 characters/line).
-For shorter videos or videos with the frame size 1:1 use the format srt (35 characters/line).
-Then select Export.
+In Beey, find the Controls panel on the left side of the edited project and simply click on Download subtitles.
+Select the desired format and length: 30-50 characters/line in SRT, VTT, STL, SSA or TTML format.
+For shorter videos or videos with the frame size 1:1, use around 35 characters/line.
+Then select Generate.
 The file containing your captions will be downloaded and saved to your computer.

 - Open the video file in VLC media player